 - To find a job so that they could send money back home to feed their families

-- To start a new life with their family
+- To start a new life

-The Discovery of Fortunes Led to the Creation of the Term
+The discovery of fortunes led to the creation of the term

 Or was it pure determination to succeed?!
 After all, these people had just left a land rife with mass poverty and starvation and were surely just doing everything in their power to find, keep and excel at a job.

+The chances are that they had people back in Ireland who’s lives relied on them.
 The miners that were working alongside Irish colleagues put their ability to source these mining fortunes down to sheer luck, rather than perseverance and diligence.

-Apparently (I’ve verified this since, of course!), O’Donnell wrote a book titled ‘1001 Things Everyone Should Know About Irish American History’.
+It would appear that the Luck of the Irish meaning and origin can be verified in a book by a Professor of History named Edward T. O’Donnell who wrote a book titled ‘1001 Things Everyone Should Know About Irish American History’.

 In the book O’Donnell backs up the story mentioned above, saying ‘During the gold and silver rush years in the second half of the 19th century, a number of the most famous and successful miners were of Irish and Irish American birth’.